Chapter 17 BWV 130 Herr Gott, dich loben alle wir

 Bach's expert flautist is again called upon and for the first time in this cantata.
 He provides a continuous counterpoint to the tenor and continuo lines, dancing exultingly above them.
 Schweitzer's three-note motive of 'joy' is constantly reiterated.
 Thus does the flute enhance the tenor line to combine courtly formality with heavenly bliss.

 Bach's setting gives two words particular emphasis.
 Schar----a horde or multitude----is represented by long, rolling melismas (beginning in bars 30 and 41).
-Similarly, from bar 75, with tragen----conveying the notion of being born upwards (to heaven).
+Similarly, from bar 75, with tragen----conveying the notion of being born aloft (to heaven).
 The three melismas are given clearly determined melodic shapes, either floating in the higher echelons or stretching ever upwards, although not without some effort.
 Thus do they impart unmistakable musical representations of the textual images.
 The very shape of the melodic line is wrought so as to encompass the meaning of the words.

 The cantata ends, as expected, with the chorale sung in four-part harmony and accompanied by the full band.
 It is performed twice, the first verse praising God and his angels whilst the second is a prayer seeking their protection.
 The festive, celebratory air is continued as the trumpets and timpani emphasise the cadence, the first trumpet predominantly pointing the way up towards His throne.
 The basses underpin the harmony with confident marching quavers.

 Thus does C 130 end as it began, with a doubt-free assertion of confidence in God, his army of angels and, by implication, their leader the Archangel Michael.